 Rice Krispies Easter Eggs

 Rice Krispies Easter Eggs – use royal icing to make cute rice krispies easter eggs!
 These yummy treats are so cute and colorful, they are irresistible!

 This recipe uses Rice Krispies Treats – like the ones that come in the crinkly blue package.
 Mmm, so good and so marshmallow-y.
 And they make this recipe easy, all you have to go it cut them into egg shapes and decorate!

-To decorate the eggs, prepare the royal icing and use food coloring to dye portions of the icing various pastel colors.
+To decorate your Rice Krispies Easter Eggs, prepare the royal icing and use food coloring to dye portions of the icing various pastel colors.
 Transfer the icing to squeeze bottles, similar to this one.
 I like using squeeze bottles when working with royal icing because I fee like it gives me more control over the amount of icing released.

 Rice Krispies Easter Eggs